cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/applications-of-magnetic-force-on-a-point-charge.md

 ---
 layout: lesson-plan
 title: Applications of Magnetic Force on a Point Charge
+topics:
+  - Uniform circular motion of charged particles in a magnetic field
+  - Mass spectrometer
+  - Velocity selector
+  - More practice with the right-hand rules
 ---

-## 🔖 Topics

-* Uniform circular motion of charged particles in a magnetic field
-* Mass spectrometer
-* Velocity selector
-* More practice with the right-hand rules

 ## 🎯 Objectives